mihaelasandrea/planet-shift/README.md

 -   The game was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
 -   The game was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
 -   Friends and family members were asked to review the game to point out any bugs and/or user experience issues.

-## Known Bugs
--   when the game loads, before clicking layout to start game, time-remaining shows 60seconds.
-When starting the game it turns on 100 seconds as it is set in the script.js file.
 # Deployment
 ## GitHub Pages